 Tasting: Creamy cherry and raspberry, meaty but at the same time velvety, fresh, magic.
 Pairing: chicken tacos, creamy polenta, brie cheese, very versatile food-friendly wine.

-From 50 year old vines all hand-harvested in October.
-Carbonic maceration occurs with natural yeasts in enamel tank (separate parcels).
+Vinification: From 50-year-old vines all hand-harvested in October.
+Carbonic maceration occurs with natural yeasts in an enamel tank (separate parcels).
 Some pumping over might be used to stimulate activity.
 All wine moved to foudre to rest on lees.
 Bottled with little to no SO2.